State of Michigan - Basic RiderCourse (BRC) and Returning Rider Basic RiderCourse (RRBRC)

 The Motorcycle Safety Foundation's BASIC RIDERCOURSE and RETURNING RIDER BASIC RIDERCOURSE are sponsored by Lansing Community College and the State of Michigan.
 Instruction is done in a controlled off-street environment located at LCC's West Campus (click this link for a map).
 Rider coaches are certified by the Motorcycle Safety Foundation and have years of instruction experience.

 You must be 18 years old or older OR be 15-17 years old AND possess a Level One Graduated Driver's License.
-If you are under 18 years old, you must have a parent or legal guardian sign the liability waiver form for you.
+If you are under 18 years old, you must have a parent or legal guardian sign a liability waiver form for you.

 The cost of each course is $25 nonrefundable*